Gas industry of Iran

 Energy crisis

-Due to the shortage of gas, the government had to make a choice - to reduce supplies to the population or to power plants.
+Due to shortage of gas, the government had to make a choice - to reduce supplies to the population or to power plants.
 Gas and heat in homes turned out to be a higher priority (about 90% of all homes in Iran use gas for heating and cooking).
 At some point, 17 power generation facilities were suspended simultaneously.
 Industrial enterprises that depended on electricity supply also paused.

 UGS